courtamos/interview_prep/linked_lists/notes.md

 ## What's a Pointer

 A pointer is a reference to another place in memory or another object or another node.

+## When to Use Singly VS Doubly

+1. Singly

+- when you require less memory to be used or need a fast solution

+2. Doubly

+- when you require traversing backwards